orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## [1] 0.02538845

 We found that the r-squared for the linear model `m_pop` is 2.54%, which suggests that 2.54% of the variability of the data can be explained by the linear model and that the model does not fit our data very well.
 In the next few steps, we will continue to re-evaluate our model to determine what combination of variables result in a high or low popularity index score.

+### Simple Linear Regression - For All Figures Born After 1920

     ## # A tibble: 2 x 3
     ##   sex        n  prop